-Lefkada is a marvelous Greek island surrounded with white cliffs that can be found almost along the entire western coast.
+Lefkada is a marvelous Greek island surrounded by white cliffs that can be found almost along the entire western coast.
 The abundance of diverse beaches will surprise even the well-versed tourists: one can find here both small gravel beaches and enormous strands with warm golden sand.
 Olive oil, wine, and lentils are the major foods of local production.

 In order to reach your destination swiftly upon arrival and waste no time standing near the bus stop, it is recommended to book a transfer.
 An English-speaking driver will bring you promptly to the desired location, help with the luggage, and tell you everything about the interesting sights along the route.